 - Circulatory system problems, such as strokes or low blood pressure

 Elders who experience balance loss from medication should talk to their doctor and request a replacement.
-However, if no substitute is available, a lower dosage might be necessary.
+However, a lower dosage might be necessary if no substitute is available.

 Signs Of Balance Problems In Seniors